J.P. Crawford Player Props: Mariners vs. Rangers

-On Friday, J.P.
-Crawford (.304 on-base percentage in past 10 games, 51 points below season-long percentage) and the Seattle Mariners play the Texas Rangers, whose starting pitcher will be Jon Gray.
-First pitch is at 8:05 PM ET.
+J.P.
+Crawford -- with an on-base percentage of .289 in his past 10 games, 59 points lower than his season-long percentage -- will be in action for the Seattle Mariners versus the Texas Rangers, with Andrew Heaney on the hill, on June 3 at 4:05 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Yankees.
+He had a hitless showing in his previous game (0-for-4) against the Rangers.

 J.P.
 Crawford Game Info & Props vs. the Rangers